Let’s be clear on what a risk assessment is!

 Identifying hazards, assessing their risk and controlling them is Health & Safety 101.

-You don’t have health and safety management if you can’t identify known and potential hazards.
+You don’t have health and safety management unless you can identify known and potential hazards.
 It’s impossible.

-Almost daily, in every country in the world, businesses are losing court cases because they either did not have a risk assessment or they DID have a risk assessment but it was not relevant to what was happening on the job.
+Almost daily, in every country in the world, businesses are losing court cases.
+They get prosecuted because they either did not have a risk assessment, or it was not relevant to what was happening on the job.

 Failing to monitor a risk assessment to ensure the controls were actioned or updated is also required under health and safety legislation.
-Thus, failure to action and update assessments results is the cause of numerous court actions.
+Thus, failure to action and update assessments results in numerous court actions.

-When someone reports a hazard, it’s by the use of a risk assessment that we assess the likelihood and consequences of it causing harm and devise measures to either eliminate or reduce that risk.
+When someone reports a hazard, it’s by the use of a risk assessment that we assess the likelihood and consequences of it causing harm.
+This is called risk.
+Then, we devise measures to either eliminate or reduce that risk.

 See our blog article here which gets hazards and risk into perspective.